 The coronavirus is already impacting the economy both in the US and in China.
 The effects are worse in China, of course, but it’s clear that, due to the significance of the Chinese market and manufacturing to the global economy, any economic turmoil will send ripple effects across the globe.
 Just look at the graphic below.

 Even the ongoing partial shutdown of the Chinese economy—the second-largest economy in the world—will have severe consequences for US businesses and consumers.
-And we are already seeing this: Apple, for instance, has announced that the coronavirus outbreak means the company won’t meet its revenue target, an announcement that sent shivers through global markets and boosted the price of gold to its 7-year high of over $1,600.
+And we are already seeing this: Apple, for instance, has announced that the coronavirus outbreak means the company won’t meet its revenue target, an announcement that sent shivers through global markets and boosted the price of gold to its 7-year high.

 But the nature of reality is that eventually it overcomes any false narrative.
 On Monday Feb.
 24, the Dow Jones dropped by 3.6% or over 1,000 points—its third-largest daily drop in history—effectively burying the media’s fake news narrative.